 2 – Schedule Your Visit Around A Festival

 Epcot offers four festivals throughout the year including: Festival of Arts (mid-January to early February), Flower and Garden Festival (late February to late May), Food and Wine Festival (late August to mid-November), and Festival of Holidays (mid-November to late December).
-The beginning and ending dates of each Festival slightly change from year to year so be sure to check dates well in advance.
+The beginning and ending dates of each Festival change slightly from year to year so be sure to check dates well in advance.
 Each Festival is included in your Epcot admission price with a few exceptions for special ticketed events within festivals.
 If you’re looking for the most beautiful time to visit, that would have to be the Flower and Garden Festival.
 Looking for great eats and drinks?
 The Food and Wine Festival is for you!
 Visiting during a festival makes us feel like we’re getting more bang for our buck!
 Plus, we can’t get enough of the extra special sights, sounds, and tastes!

 3 – Research and Reserve Restaurants